teamhanko/hanko/hanko-js/README.md

-# &lt;hanko&gt; element
+# &lt;hanko-auth&gt; element

-The `<hanko>` element offers a complete user interface that will bring a modern login and registration experience to your users.
+The `<hanko-auth>` element offers a complete user interface that will bring a modern login and registration experience to your users.
 It integrates the Hanko API, a backend that provides the underlying functionalities.

 ## Features

-* User registration and login flows with and without passwords
+* Registration and login flows with and without passwords
 * Platform Authenticators (e.g. Apple's Passkeys, Windows Hello, etc.)
 * Passcodes, a convenient way to recover passwords and verify email addresses
-* Internationalization
+* Language support for English and German

 ## Upcoming Features

 * Customizable UI styles
-* Customizable translations
+* Support for Security Keys
 * Exponential backoff mechanisms
-* Support for Security Keys
+* Testing and code documentation

 ## Installation